Hallaca

-Hallaca (/es/, /es/) is a traditional Venezuelan dish.
+Hallaca (/es/, /es/) is a traditional South American dish.
 Its origin is indigenous, but raisins, capers, olives, and sometimes bits of bacon were added in the 16th Century and after by settlers from the Iberian peninsula.
 Hallaca consists of corn dough stuffed with a stew of beef, pork, or chicken and other ingredients such as raisins, capers, and olives, fresh onion rings, red and green bell pepper slices.
 There are vegetarian hallacas, made with black beans or tofu.
 Hallacas are folded in plantain leaves, tied with strings, and boiled.
 The dish is traditionally served during the Christmas season and has several regional variants.
 It has been described as a national dish of Venezuela.
 Some speculate it originated from the Orinoquia.
 Characteristic of the hallaca is the delicate corn dough made with consommé or broth, and lard colored with annatto.
 Hallacas are also commonly eaten in eastern Cuba, Trinidad where it is called pastelle, and parts of Colombia, Ecuador, Aruba, and Curaçao.

 Origins

-The Hallaca is a traditional Venezuelan food known by various names and spread throughout the Spanish Empire in the Americas as far south as Argentina in the decades following the conquest.
+The Hallaca is a traditional South American food known by various names and spread throughout the Spanish Empire in the Americas as far south as Argentina in the decades following the conquest.
 It is said to have been invented by slaves during the colonial era.
 The slaves would prepare the Christmas Eve meal for the landowners and with leftover meat they made the hallacas filling for their own Christmas meal.
 One version of the dish's origin tale has it that the daughter of the landowning family asked to taste the hallacas.
 She and her family liked the dish so much they requested for it to be made for their dinner party and ever since it has been part of the traditional holiday meal for all classes.